 US-based, award-winning service provider, Express Packaging has over 30 years’ experience providing tailored primary and secondary packaging solutions for a wide variety of global brands – such as Nestlé, Kraft and Hershey’s.
-Specialising in applications that include pouching, cartoning, shrink-wrapping and label printing, Express Packaging must process track and trace codes at an extremely high speed and volume.
-To meet these demands, the company has invested in Domino’s latest continuous ink jet (CIJ) printer, the Ax350i.
+Specializing in applications that include pouching, cartoning, shrink-wrapping and label Printing, Express Packaging must process track and trace codes at an extremely high speed and volume.
+To meet these demands, the company has invested in Domino North America’s continuous ink jet (CIJ), the Ax350i.

-- US packaging provider with 30+ years’ experience
+- Express Packaging is a US packaging provider with 30+ years’ experience

 - Running 50+ Domino systems on its food packaging lines